-When Knox began over twenty years ago, meeting at Tappan Middle School, together we decided that the central question isn’t, “How does God fit in the story of my life?”
+When Knox began twenty five years ago, meeting at Tappan Middle School, together we decided that the central question isn’t, “How does God fit in the story of my life?”
 Rather, the central question is “How does my life fit into the great story of God’s mission?”
 We’ve been trying to work out the answer to that question ever since.
 That’s our life at Knox.

 Rapid growth in the congregation over a relatively short period of time was encouraging and challenging – encouraging to see others join us in pursuing the answer to that central question; challenging that as a relatively new church we had to consider the question of building a campus to accommodate our growing church family.